shakimleslie1990/shakimleslie1990/README.md

 - 👀 I’m interested in full stack web and software development.
 - 🌱 I’m currently inspiring to work on innovative computer projects.
 - 💞️ I’m looking to collaborate on software development in the public sector.
-- 📫 E-mail Shakimleslie1990@yahoo.com  Subject: Git Hub inquiry.
+- 📫 E-mail Shakimleslie1990@yahoo.com  Subject: Git Hub inquiry [Your Name].

 <!---
 shakimleslie1990/shakimleslie1990 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.